-- Measure the plain flour, salt and bicarbonate of soda into a bowl.
+- Measure the 150g plain flour, 1/2 teaspoon of fine salt and 1/2 teaspoon of bicarbonate of soda into a regular bowl.
 Fork it together.
+Set aside.

-- Measure out the brown sugar in a bowl, set aside.
-Cut off the 110g of butter (just under half a pack) and cut it into rough cubes.
+- Measure out the 85g brown sugar in a large mixing bowl, set aside.

-- Add the vanilla extract and egg to the mixing bowl and beat in.
+- Add the 1 teaspoon of vanilla extract and 1 egg and beat again.

-- Once it’s all combined (you’ll know) fold in the chocolate chips.
+- Once it’s all combined (you’ll know) fold in the 170g chocolate chips.